jackmercy/Votereum-AS/README.md

 # ether-vote-as

-This project is ...
-Idk
+This project is an Ethereum-based voting system.
 ## Requirement
 Node.js version 9.11.0
 ## Development